-Without proper care, plaque and bacteria begins to accumulate around and even extend below your gum tissue.
-The first stage of periodontal disease presents as gingivitis, or red inflamed bleeding gums.
+Without proper care, plaque and bacteria begin to accumulate around and even extend below your gum tissue.
+The first stage of periodontal disease presents as gingivitis or red inflamed bleeding gums.
 In this stage of periodontal disease, the tissues can be restored to health if professional dental care is sought out and proper procedures are implemented at home.

 According to the Centers for Disease Control and Prevention (CDC), 47.2% of Americans over the age of 30 have mild, moderate, or severe periodontitis.
 If periodontitis is left untreated, the chance for tooth loss increases.
 Research has also shown that periodontal disease is associated with other chronic inflammatory diseases such as diabetes and cardiovascular disease.

 As your dental professionals, we are here to help prevent and/or treat periodontal disease.
 Daily brushing and flossing, when done properly, can help remove plaque.
 However professional dental cleanings are needed to remove plaque and calculus (tarter) from places that are harder for a toothbrush or floss to reach.

 We can help modify and improve your home care technique and help you identify risk factors that can increase your susceptibility to periodontal disease.
 These risk factors can include but are not limited to: diabetes, tobacco use, gingivitis, genetic predisposition, stress, certain medications, hormonal changes, and even malposition or crooked teeth.

 We recommend treatment of periodontal disease with these nonsurgical procedures: Scaling and root planning (SRP), laser therapy, and/or antibiotic treatment.